cogawi/resume/resume.md

 ### Graduate Student Researcher in the Meza Research Group

-- Researching structural and thermal properties of nano-scale 3D printed spinodoid structures, under Professor Lucas Meza.
+- Investigating structural and thermal properties of nano-scale 3D printed spinodal structures, under Professor Lucas Meza.
-- Performing FEA analysis of nanostructures to optimize design parameters.
+- Performing FEA analysis in Abaqus of nanostructures to optimize design parameters.
 - Using machine learning to predict performance of designs.

 ### Composites Research Projects